Article

 In its final weeks, the Trump administration moved aggressively to issue new healthcare regulations, guidance, and Medicaid waivers.
 It has issued final regulations on insurer price transparency to mirror last year’s final rule governing hospital price transparency, adopted a new market-based approach to set hospital reimbursements, and issued a first-in-the-nation waiver authorizing use of a block grant to fund a state’s Medicaid program.

-How the new administration responds to some or all these initiatives may not be fully addressed until Biden rounds out his healthcare team at CMS.
+How the new administration responds to some, or all these initiatives may not be fully addressed until Biden rounds out his healthcare team at CMS.

-Beyond responding to the COVID-19 pandemic, there are six key healthcare challenges the new administration will confront.
+Beyond responding to the COVID-19 pandemic, there are six key healthcare challenges the new administration will confront

 Reimagining the role of public health in healthcare was brought to the forefront by the COVID-19 pandemic, but it also offers the next administration an opportunity to revisit the structure of federal healthcare agencies, especially the role and function of CMS.
 Some healthcare commentators have suggested that CMS be elevated to a Cabinet-level department and its scope broadened to continue to drive the transformation of healthcare—an idea worthy of early action by Congress.

+Importantly, the inauguration of a new administration can both bring opportunities and risks in healthcare.
+Industry organizations—payers, providers, and states alike—all need to be prepared to manage impending change.
 Every election brings change.
 The impact of the latest election cycle, occurring amidst a pandemic that itself will remake healthcare, could be profound.

 Strategies for Payers/Insurers